 John Lee Dumas – Entrepreneur on Fire

 John is the most prolific online business podcaster with more than 1400 episodes.
 He puts out new content 7 days a week.
 The majority of John’s shows are interviews, and he follows a standard format for each.
 It works, as he has a steady stream of interviewees waiting to get on the show.

 Each show is around 30 minutes long, which is great for short commutes and gym sessions.

 Amy Porterfield – Online Marketing Made Easy

 If you want to know how to use social media to market your business or sell online courses, then Amy’s specialist knowledge will be invaluable.
 She also has some good ideas around productivity and selling techniques.
 Amy combines solo episodes with interviews with experts on many and varied topics.
 Each Episode includes a “freebie” from Amy.
 This is usually a cheat sheet or checklist that relates to the podcast topic and is a helpful bonus to go with each episode.
 Amy’s is a great teacher and explains things in a step by step and easy to follow manner.

 Most episodes range between 30 minutes and 1 hour so are ideal for average commutes.

 Chris Ducker – YoupreneurFM

 Chris, like me, is originally from Britain and still holds onto his accent, despite living in the Philippines for many years.
 Chris is an expert in building a personal brand.
 He has interviewed most of the top players in the online community and his personable interview approach often brings out the best information from his guests.
-Chris also does a few solo shows where he shares ideas and techniques learnt from his time as an entrepreneur.
+Chris also does a few solo shows where he shares ideas and techniques learned from his time as an entrepreneur.
 The content of the podcast is varied but always useful if you are looking to grow your knowledge of online business.

 Nick Loper – The Side Hustle Show